constellant/dpSlate/source/dpSlateHelp/index.md

 # How dpSlate Works

-dpSlate generates HTML documents from Github Flavored Markdown (GFM), a particular dialect of Markdown.  dpSlate software is written in Ruby and takes advantage of some popular Ruby software including Middleman, RedCarpet, and Rouge.
+When used in _Stand Alone Mode_, dpSlate generates HTML documents from Github Flavored Markdown (GFM), a particular dialect of Markdown.
+When used in _dpEngine Mode_, dpSlate generates GSP documents from the GFM Markdown in a particular format that dpEngine wants. dpSlate software is written in Ruby and takes advantage of some popular Ruby software including Middleman, RedCarpet, and Rouge.
 The dpSlate software reads a .md (markdown) source-file and will output a .html file along with the accompanying Javascript and CSS files.

 To get a consistent look and feel to your web documentation, you will want your  authors to use the GFM tags in a particular to we get a common and consistent look and feel.